Battle of Bagdoura: Aftermath

 The remaining Ifriqiyan forces took flight in a scattered manner back towards Kairouan.
 The remaining Syrian troops (some 10,000), now under the leadership of Kulthum's nephew, the cavalry commander Balj ibn Bishr, scrambled up towards the coast, with the Berbers in pursuit.
 The Syrians barricaded themselves to Ceuta and requested passage across the water to Spain.
 The wary Andalusian ruler Abd al-Malik ibn Qatan al-Fihri refused at first, but eventually relented and allowed them to cross in early 742, an event that would have destabilizing repercussions in al-Andalus.

-No more is heard the Zenata Berber leader Khalid ibn Hamid al-Zanati who delivered the two great victories over the Arab armies.
-He disappears from the chronicles soon after this battle.
-The Berber Revolt will continue under other commanders.

-News of the Berber victory over the Arabs encouraged wider Berber rebellions throughout North Africa and Spain, and even greater Berber armies were assembled by two other commanders, Oqasha ibn Ayub al-Fezari and Abd al-Wahid ibn Yazid al-Hawwari, against Kairouan itself.
+Khalid ibn Hamid al-Zanati, who delivered the two great victories over the Arab armies, disappears from the chronicles soon after this battle.
+The Berbers' success encouraged wider rebellions throughout North Africa and Spain, and even greater Berber armies were assembled by two other commanders, Oqasha ibn Ayub al-Fezari and Abd al-Wahid ibn Yazid al-Hawwari, against Kairouan itself.
 But the rapid reaction of Egyptian governor Handhala ibn Safwan al-Kalbi prevented them from taking the city.
 The Berber armies in Ifriqiya were destroyed by Handhala in 742 in two massively bloody battles at El-Qarn and El-Asnam.

 Nonetheless the Battle of Bagdoura proved decisive.
 It permanently broke the Arab hold on the Maghreb al-Aksa (Morocco).
 These regions devolved to local Berber rulers and would never be recovered by the eastern Caliphate.
 It was the first great territorial loss of the Islamic Caliphate, the first Muslim provinces to break away and chart an independent course.